JasonLiu1229/University-Vault/DS/Session/Session 3.md

 **Increased efficiency at cost of lock-in**
 #### PaaS
 Platform as a Service (PaaS) is **a complete cloud environment that includes everything developers need to build, run, and manage applications**—from servers and operating systems to all the networking, storage, middleware, tools, and more.

+PaaS provides a platform that allows developers to build, deploy, and manage applications without worrying about the underlying infrastructure.
+It includes tools and services for development, testing, deployment, and maintenance of software applications.
+Examples include Google App Engine, Microsoft Azure App Service, and Heroku.

 ![[Pasted image 20240303145932.png]]
 #### IaaS
 Infrastructure as a Service **provisions hardware, software and equipment to deliver software application environments** with a resource usage-based pricing model.
-The resulting infrastructure can scale and down dynamically based on application resource needs
+The resulting infrastructure can scale up and down dynamically based on application resource needs.

+IaaS offers virtualized computing resources over the internet.
+It provides fundamental IT resources such as virtual machines, storage, and networks, allowing users to rent these resources on a pay-as-you-go basis.
+This model gives users high flexibility and control over the infrastructure.
+Examples include Amazon Web Services (AWS), Microsoft Azure, and Google Cloud Platform (GCP).

 Provider manages underlying infrastructure (**Multi-tenancy**)

 Unit of deployment : Virtual Machine (VM)
 ![[Pasted image 20240303150104.png]]
+A virtual machine is **a computer file, typically called an image, that behaves like an actual computer**.
+It can run in a window as a separate computing environment, often to run a different operating system—or even to function as the user's entire computer experience—as is common on many people's work computers.

 **These models are not orthogonal!**
 SaaS can be built on top of PaaS, which can be built on top of IaaS.